growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 #### Get or change permitions of Amazon S3 Bucket

 1. Access to Amazon S3 [Dashboard](https://s3.console.aws.amazon.com/s3).
-2. Check the region and bucket name of the S3 Bucket to register.
+2. Check the region and the bucket name of the S3 Bucket to register.
 3. Select the S3 Bucket to register and open "Access Rights".
 4. Click the edit button of "Block Public Access". only uncheck "Block public access" through the New Access Control List (ACL) and save the changes.